• Products

 Rethinking cost reduction in mobile robotics

-Lowering ownership costs by enhancing overall efficiency
+Lowering ownership costs by enhancing efficiency

-The total cost is now $11,552,000.
-And if we compare that to our original $12,450,000, we’ve cut the CapEx by almost $900,000.
-That’s around three times the savings we got from reducing BOM cost.
+The total cost drops to $11,552,000.
+When compared to the original cost of $12,450,000, the CapEx cost is reduced by almost $900,000.
+That averages three times the savings of reducing BOM cost.

 How to increase completed missions and reduce total cost of ownership